mojaloop/mini-loop/README.md

 ```
 You should now be able to browse or curl to Mojaloop vNext admin url using  http://vnextadmin you can also access the deloyed instances of the Mojaloop testing toolkit at http://bluebank.local and http://greenbank.local

+Note: see [below](#modify-hosts-file-on-windows-10) for intructions on updating the hosts file on your windows 10 laptop

 ## Prerequisites
 - a running x86_64 ubuntu 22 environment (ubuntu 20 is ok but less tested for vnext-alpha)
 - root user or sudo access